 Sticky Mouse-ear Chickweed, Clammy Chickweed, Mouse-Ear Chickweed, Sticky Chickweed, Glomerate Mouse-Eared Chickweed

-Cerastium glomeratum Thuill. is the correct and accepted scientific name for the Sticky Mouse-Ear Chickweed.
+Cerastium glomeratum Thuill. is the accepted scientific name for the Sticky Mouse-ear Chickweed.
 It was named and described as such by Jean Louis Thuillier in Flora des Environs de Paris in 1799.

 The genus, Cerastium Dill ex L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753 giving credit to Johann Jacob Dillenius for naming the genus.
 He also mentions Joseph Pitton de Tournefort’s name but I don’t know why… I can’ read Latin… 🙂